Data encryption models

 Key Access

 The server-side encryption model with customer-managed keys in Azure Key Vault involves the service accessing the keys to encrypt and decrypt as needed.
-Encryption at rest keys are made accessible to a service through an access control policy.
+Encryption-at-rest keys are made accessible to a service through an access control policy.
 This policy grants the service identity access to receive the key.
 An Azure service running on behalf of an associated subscription can be configured with an identity in that subscription.
 The service can perform Microsoft Entra authentication and receive an authentication token identifying itself as that service acting on behalf of the subscription.
-That token can then be presented to Key Vault to obtain a key it has been given access to.
+That token can then be presented to Key Vault to obtain a key to which it has been given access.

 For operations using encryption keys, a service identity can be granted access to any of the following operations: decrypt, encrypt, unwrapKey, wrapKey, verify, sign, get, list, update, create, import, delete, backup, and restore.